-Stage Behaviour Consequences Action/Managed by Stage 1 Behaviour is pro-social Affirmation through the Affirmation through the Behaviours are and enables the child school's reward system. school's reward system. positive and do not and others to learn in a - interfere with positive way Managed by class teacher,
+Behaviour is pro-social and enables the child Affirmation through the Affirmation through the and enables the child and others to learn in a positive way school's reward system. school's reward system.
+Managed by class teacher, TA, MDSA.
+Low level disruption Calling out/making silly noises in class/fidgeting with equipment when the teacher is talking.

-Stage Behaviour Consequences Action/Managed by children's right to be safe or right to learn and they happen for the first time.
-TA, MDSA.
-Stage 2 Behaviours do not interfere with children's right to be safe or right to learn and they happen for the first time.
-LOW LEVEL Low level disruption Calling out/making silly noises in class/fidgeting with equipment when the teacher is talking.
 Pushing in the line.
 Walking around the classroom without permission.
 Bickering or squabbling.
 Telling tales/made up stories about others.
 Failing to complete the task set.
-Verbal reminder Restorative approach Identify school value Name the behaviour Tell them what you expect - give example If persistent: See stage 2 Managed by class teacher, TA, MDSA.
-Stage 3 Behaviours do begin to impinge on children's and adult's rights most often the right to learn.
-They are often behaviours that have continued from stage one and sometimes require a period of time out.
-PERSISTENT LOW Stage 1 behaviour continues after adult intervention/ warning Failing to complete the task set for the second time in a day Throwing a tantrum which does not endanger others, themselves or school property.
-Using swear words Purposefully breaking school property.
-All consequences are age and stage appropriate and may include for example: • Miss up to 5 mins break time (standing by an adult) • 5 min time out to partner class • Behaviour/Report card for persistent behaviour As above but in addition: If persistent: Class teacher to speak to parents at the end of the day Fill in Behaviour/ Report card Managed by class teacher, TA, in consultation with HT/AHT To be put on CPOMs if Stage 4 These behaviours seriously impinge on children's and/or adult's rights, most often the right to be safe.
+Verbal reminder Restorative approach Identify school value Name the behaviour Tell them what you expect - give example If persistent: See stage 3 Managed by class teacher, TA, MDSA.
+Stage 1 behaviour continues after adult intervention/ warning Failing to complete the task set for the second time in a day Throwing a tantrum which does not endanger others, All consequences are age and stage appropriate and may include for example: • Miss up to 5 mins break time (standing by an adult) As above but in addition: If persistent: Class teacher to speak to parents at the end of the day Fill in Behaviour/ classroom without permission.
+Bickering or squabbling.
+Telling tales/made up stories about others.
+Failing to complete the task set.
+Stage 1 behaviour continues after adult intervention/ warning Failing to complete the task set for the second time in a day Throwing a tantrum which does not classroom without permission.
+Bickering or squabbling.
+Telling tales/made up stories about others.
+Failing to complete the task set.
+Stage 1 behaviour continues after adult intervention/ warning Failing to complete the task set for the second time in a day Throwing a tantrum which does not All consequences are age and stage appropriate and may include for example: • Miss up to 5 mins break time (standing by an

+Stage Behaviour Consequences Action/Managed by have continued from stage one and sometimes require a period of time out.
+PERSISTENT LOW LEVEL property.
+Using swear words Purposefully breaking school property. partner class Behaviour/Report card for persistent behaviour Managed by class teacher, TA, in consultation with HT/AHT To be put on CPOMs if behaviour is a change Stage 4 These behaviours seriously impact on children's and/or adult's rights, most often the right to be safe.
 Calling a child/adult racist/homophobic name.
 Physically hurting another child or adult deliberately through hitting, kicking, scratching, biting.
 Fighting in the classroom or playground.
 Running out of the classroom during a lesson.
-Bullying (see antibullying policy) Swearing at another All consequences are age and stage appropriate and may include for example: • Withdrawal of privileges • Behaviour/ Report card • For persistent behaviour or one off behaviours the school reserves the right to use fixed term internal exclusions/ behaviour is a change or out of character • As above but in addition: • Recorded on CPOMs • SLT follow up with parents and teacher • Fill in Behaviour/ Report card for agreed time. • Fill in racist/homophobic incident on CPOMs Contact HT through verbal and CPOMs

-Stage Behaviour Consequences Action/Managed by child or adult. suspensions Managed by SLT Stage 5 Sustained and extreme behaviour that impact on the safety and wellbeing of children and staff. child or adult.
+Bullying (see antibullying policy) Swearing at another child or adult.
+All consequences are age and stage appropriate and may include for example: • Withdrawal of privileges • Behaviour/ Report card • Reporting to parents or guardians • For persistent behaviour or one off behaviours the school reserves the right to use fixed term internal exclusions/ suspensions or out of character As above but in addition: Recorded on CPOMs SLT follow up with parents and teacher Fill in Behaviour/ Report card for agreed time.
+Fill in racist/homophobic incident on CPOMs Contact HT through verbal and CPOMs Managed by HT Stage 5 Sustained and extreme behaviour that impact on the safety and wellbeing of children and staff.
 Continued and sustained incidents of/ or extreme uses of: Calling a child/adult racist/homophobic name.
-Physically hurting another child or adult deliberately through hitting, kicking, scratching, biting. suspensions • See school's policy on fixed and permanent exclusion including in year fair access process.
-Managed by SLT SLT to follow DFE and LA exclusion policy and guidelines Managed by HT & Chair of Governors.
+Physically hurting another child or adult deliberately through hitting, kicking, scratching, biting.
 Fighting in the classroom or playground.
-Bullying (see antibullying policy)
+Bullying (see antibullying policy) See school's policy on fixed and permanent exclusion including in year fair access process.
+SLT to follow DFE and LA exclusion policy and guidelines Managed by HT & Chair of Governors.